| Title: | Design and Analysis of Experiments with R |

 See Lenth(1989).
 Spikes are used to display the factor effects.

-, factors are labelled with the effects or
+If faclab is NULL, factors are labelled with the effects or

 coefficient names.
-Otherwise, those faclab\$idx
+Otherwise, those faclab\$idx factors are labelled

-.
+as faclab\$lab.
 The rest of the factors are blanked.

 The function is called mainly for its side effect.
 It returns a vector with the value of alpha used, the estimated PSE, ME and SME.